zach-capalbo/vartiste/src/static/instructions.md

 <a name="download"></a>
 ## Download

 You can download VARISTE as well.
-WebXR is currently evolving really quickly, and sometimes things break, or change, or become really cumbersome.
-To make it a little easier, I've packaged a version of Chromium that I've tested with VARTISTE, along with a shortcut to start in SteamVR mode.
-No more confusing command line switches.
-Plus it will stay separate from your main browser, to keep your browsing safe from crashes and experimental features.
+The download contains a build of Chromium which has been rebranded with a VARTISTE icon.
+It also contains the current version of the VARTISTE application, along with a little launcher which will launch the bundled Chromium with flags for OpenXR.
+You can then choose to launch the exact version that you downloaded, or launch the web version, which will always be up-to-date.

 <a class="launch-button" href="https://gitlab.com/zach-geek/vartiste/-/jobs/artifacts/release/file/chromium/chromium-vartiste.zip?job=chromium">Download VARTISTE for Windows</a>